Motorbike Leg Injury Payouts

 Are you a motorcyclist who has suffered a leg injury in an accident that wasn’t your fault?
-There are several injuries included in this category including paralysis, sterility, hip injuries and leg fractures.
+There are several injuries included in this category including paralysis, sterility, hip injuries, leg fractures and a broken leg.

 Keep reading to see how much a motorcyclist could be awarded in damages for their leg injury.

 Is It Normal to Suffer a Leg Injury in an Accident?

 Unfortunately, yes it is quite common to suffer a leg injury following a motorbike or cycle accident.
 An injury to the lower body is one of the most common types of injures following a motorbike accident.
 Riders have limited protection and the impact of a collision can cause injury.
 Likewise, there is the possibility that lower limbs become trapped after an accident.
 Thick, padded pants can cushion impact but won’t completely prevent injuries from occurring.
 Most leg injuries, thankfully, are not fatal, but that doesn’t mean they are minor.
 The legs are an essential human body part and loss of function, even short-term, can severely disrupt our lives.
 A normal leg injury following a bike accident can include a leg fracture, knee dislocation or ligament tears to the ankle.
 Serious leg injuries may require amputation of one or both leg injuries, causing a life-changing impact.

 How Long Does It Take to Recover From a Broken Leg Injury?